jiajunhe98/Radon-Nikodym-Estimator/README.md

 This repo contains code for **RNE: plug-and-play diffusion inference-time control and energy-based training** (ICLR 2026).

-This repo is current under construnction and we will release complete code ASAP.
+This repo is currently under construction, and we will release the complete code ASAP.
 Sorry for the delay.

+### Plans

 - [x] Tutorial notebook for density estimator;